Starting a business with an occupational disability

 Annual assessment of your benefit

 Each year, the UWV determines your benefit for the previous year.
 To do this, they use the profit numbers they receive from the Tax Administration.
 This way, UWV wants to prevent you from having to pay back a lot of money later.
 Did you receive too much?
 If so, you will pay back the excess amount immediately.
 Did you receive too little?
-Then you will receive the amount still to be received as soon as possible.
-After 5 years, the UWV will take a final look at the consequences for your benefit (in Dutch).
-And whether it must be adjusted.
-For this, UWV looks at the profit over the past 3 years.
+Then you will receive the amount still to be paid as soon as possible.

 8. Comply with your benefits obligations

 You must comply with the obligations as long as you receive benefits.
 Even now that you are self-employed.
 The UWV determines if you are still entitled to a benefit, the amount, and the period.
-Check the obligations for one of the following benefits:
+Check the obligations for the following benefits:

 - Sickness benefits (in Dutch)